Six Steps to Success in End of Life care for Care Homes

 Other Relevant Information:

-The Programme has been developed in the North West of England by the Cheshire & Merseyside Clinical Network and the Greater Manchester, Lancs & South Cumbria Clinical Network with support from the National End of Life Care Programme.
+The programme was developed in the North West of England by the Cheshire & Merseyside Clinical Network and the Greater Manchester, Lancs & South Cumbria Clinical Network with support from National End of Life Care Programme.

-The course is proven to reduce unnecessary hospital admissions at end of life, and improve advance care planning.
+Evidence shows the course helps reduce unnecessary hospital admissions at the end of life and improves advance care planning.

 For more information/ to book: call 0151 514 2331 or email WCNT.eolc@nhs.net

-Venue & Location: Taught sessions take place at Wirral Hospice St Johns.
-Support sessions take place in the care home.
+Venue & Location: Taught sessions will be held at Wirral Hospice St John’s.
+Support sessions will take place within each participating care home.

 News and Stories